robinhood/thorn/docs/userguide/dispatch.rst

 Buffering
 =========

-By default Thorn will send webhooks as they happen, but you can also enable event buffering:
+By default Thorn will dispatch events as they happen, but you can also enable event buffering:

 .. code-block:: python